Malta: Languages

 The Maltese language (Malti) is one of the two constitutional languages of Malta and is considered the national language.
 The second official language is English and hence laws are enacted both in Maltese and English.
 However, article 74 of the Constitution states that "if there is any conflict between the Maltese and the English texts of any law, the Maltese text shall prevail."
 Many speakers of English use a local dialect, Maltese English.
+Maltese Sign Language is used in Malta.

 Maltese is a Semitic language descended from the now extinct Sicilian-Arabic (Siculo-Arabic) dialect (from southern Italy) that developed during the Emirate of Sicily.
 The Maltese alphabet consists of 30 letters based on the Latin alphabet.

 In 2022, Malta National Statistics Office states that 90 percent of the Maltese population has at least a basic knowledge of Maltese, 96 percent of English, 62 percent of Italian, and 20 percent of French.
 This widespread knowledge of second languages makes Malta one of the most multilingual countries in the European Union.
 A study collecting public opinion on what language was "preferred" discovered that 86 percent of the population preferred Maltese, 12 percent English, and 2 percent Italian.
 Italian television channels from Italy-based broadcasters, such as Mediaset and RAI, reach Malta and remain popular.

-Maltese Sign Language is used by signers in Malta.

-According to the 2021 census, among the population aged 5 and over, the main languages spoken from early childhood were the following.